Travel.State.Gov > Intercountry Adoption > Country Information > Libya Intercountry Adoption Information

-Do not travel to Libya due to crime, terrorism, civil unrest, and armed conflict.
+Do not travel to Libya due to crime, terrorism, civil unrest, kidnapping, and armed conflict.

 Country Summary: Crime levels in Libya remain high, including the threat of kidnapping for ransom.
 Westerners and U.S. citizens have been targets of these crimes.

 Terrorist groups continue plotting attacks in Libya.
 Violent extremist activity in Libya remains high, and extremist groups have made threats against U.S. government officials, citizens, and interests.
 Terrorists may attack with little or no warning, targeting tourist locations, hotels, transportation hubs, markets/shopping malls, and local government facilities.

 Outbreaks of violence between competing armed groups can occur with little warning and have the potential to impact U.S. citizens.
 The capital, Tripoli, and other cities, such as Surman, Al-Jufra, Misrata, Ajdabiya, Benghazi, Sabha, and Dernah, have witnessed fighting among armed groups, as well as terrorist attacks.
 Hotels and airports frequented by Westerners have been caught in the crossfire.
 Even demonstrations intended to be peaceful can turn confrontational and escalate into violence.

 Militia groups sometimes detain travelers for arbitrary reasons, do not grant detainees access to a lawyer or legal process, and do not allow detainees to inform others of their status.
 U.S. citizens should carry proof of citizenship and valid immigration status at all times, but having these documents does not guarantee fair treatment.

 Some international and national airports are closed, and flights out of operational airports are sporadic and may be cancelled without warning.
 The U.S. government is very concerned about the targeting of commercial transportation in Libya and prohibits U.S. commercial aviation operations within Libyan airspace.

 The U.S. government is unable to provide emergency or routine assistance to U.S. citizens in Libya, as the U.S. Embassy in Tripoli suspended its operations in July 2014.